 Good idea.
 I suggest the Allies begin by looking at Asia.

-(A) Just as security in Asia is becoming vital for global economic prosperity, it is also becoming more fragile.
+I can think of at least three reasons NATO should take a position on its role in Asian security: (A) Just as security in Asia is becoming vital for global economic prosperity, it is also becoming more fragile.
 We have a stake.
 (B) America’s alliance structure in Asia means conflict there would likely involve NATO’s leading ally, and Washington would expect NATO Allies’ support.
 We will be involved.
 (C) History shows that Asian allies play a key role in successful Western grand strategy: (i) Anglo-Japan Alliance to contain Russia; (ii) Chiang and Mao and finally Stalin for the continental front against Imperial Japan; (iii) Nixon’s turn to China to contain the USSR.
 We will need Asia again.

-(a) The greatest driver of instability in Asia is China’s rise, and NATO allies can’t agree on a China policy.
+Then again, there are also factors that make it difficult for NATO to take a more meaningful position on Asian security: (a) The greatest driver of instability in Asia is China’s rise, and NATO allies can’t agree on a China policy.
 We are divided. (b) NATO Allies are focused on collective defence and responding to the threat from Russia in Ukraine and other places on its Eastern Border.
 We are short-sighted in our thinking. (c) Cuts in NATO Allies’ defence spending have greatly reduced its capability to deploy in Asia.
 We are weak.
 So what should NATO do about it?

 A new trans-Atlantic bargain – USA supports European Allies’ efforts to deter Russia, and in return European Allies support American efforts to deter conflict in Asia – is probably unrealistic.
 Rather than one big thing, it might be better to go for a lot of little moves that shift the centre of gravity in the right direction:

 1) Differentiate NATO’s partners in Asia according to two groups: those who show a commitment to the organization’s founding principles (democracy, individual liberty and the rule of law), and those who don’t.
 The former would include Australia, New Zealand, Japan, ROK, Mongolia.
 They get the full package including consultation on NATO activity, intelligence sharing, joint exercises and other close partnership activity.
 Those who fail to show such commitment get engagement to build confidence and mutual understanding, but also become the target of an advocacy effort in order to further the principles of the North Atlantic treaty.